 Tailoring is the key to making a good resume great.
 If you ensure that the information is personalised specifically to the role and employer, your CV will stand out from the pack.

-First, start with researching the role and employer, and identify what achievements or skills you have that are relevant for the job at hand.
+First, start with researching the role and employer in NZ, and identify what achievements or skills you have that are relevant for the job at hand.
 Then, bring those achievements and skills to the forefront using these key tips.

 How to create the perfect resume layout